-Bidford Bash is an annual event held in Bidford-on-Avon which is a large village in Warwickshire.
+Bidford Bash is an annual event held in Bidford-on-Avon which is a village nestled in the beautiful countryside of Warwickshire.

-Bidford-on-Avon is a wonderfully quiet village right on the river Avon.
-Everyone in the village is friendly and the atmosphere of the village is just lovely.
-This is the reason that we decided to buy a house here back in 2015 – we love it!
+Bidford is a wonderfully quiet village right on the river Avon.
+Everyone in the village is friendly and the atmosphere of the place is just lovely.
+This is the reason that we decided to buy a house here back in 2015….
+We just love it!
 There are so many places to explore.
-Walk for 5 minutes in any direction and you are in the country side 🙂
+Walk for 5 minutes in any direction and you are in the country side.
+Bliss!

-The bridge was out for the best part of the year and this meant that local businesses were suffering as the through traffic that usually drove through the high street was no more 🙁 Business was suffering so the Bidford-on-Avon chamber of commerce got together with the businesses on the high street and suggested a street party to boost business and get the foot traffic back through.
-Everyone was in great agreement and so plans began and the first Bidford Bash was held on the 20th September 2015.
+The bridge was out for the best part of the year and this meant that local businesses were really suffering Business was suffering.
+So, the Bidford-on-Avon chamber of commerce got together with the businesses on the high street and suggested a street party to boost business.
+Everyone was in great agreement and so plans began.

-Unfortunately we were away when the bash was held but from what we have been told it was brilliant.
+The 1st bash was brilliant.
 The whole high street was closed and there were things going on from the top of the high street all the way to the bottom which involved most of the businesses.
 There were live bands, food stalls, face painting, games, tea and cakes.
 You name it, it would seem that it was there.
 The figures that were shared told us that there were over 3000 people that attended.
-Now that’s quite a few!
+Just a few then!

-They thought it such a success that they decided to make it an annual event and as the bridge would be open again they thought that they would move it over to the big meadow so that there was more space to accommodate more people and more stalls.
+They thought it such a success that they decided to make it an annual event.
+As the bridge would be open by the time the next one came about, they decided to move it over to the big meadow.
+This way there would more space to accommodate more people.
+More people meant more stalls and entertainment.

 So, how did we get involved?
-Well, we were supplying some of our hippy festival clothes for a hippy inspired party and one of the ladies that contacted us to enquire about some clothing, it turns out was part of the chamber of commerce and said that we should get involved and have a stall there.
-Wow, we thought, what a great idea, bring the stall to our home village so that is exactly what we did..
-Read on for how it went…………..
+Well, we were supplying some of our hippie clothes for a hippy inspired party, and one of the ladies who bought from us, it turns out was involved.
+She was part of the chamber of commerce.
+She suggested that we should get involved and have a stall there.
+Great idea we though – bring the stall to our home village so that is exactly what we did.

-As this little Bidford-on-Avon festival was so close to home (like literally 3 minutes) we did not have to leave the house until 7.45 – wohoo!
+As this little Bidford-on-Avon festival was so close to home (like literally 3 minutes) it meant that we didn’t need to leave the house at the crack of dawn.
 So, we arrived, the sun was shining and we found out that we had a great pitch right by the beer tent, food stalls and the main stage.
+Happy days!!